Well we’ve been working our way south in anticipation of reaching Cigar City, USA! Which would be in Ybor City Florida, which is actually in Tampa Fl.

 This is just the beginning of our adventures in Cigar City and we anticipate a lot more.
 We hope to visit J C Newman in the next couple of days and we will also be visiting the Museum, where we anticipate learning a lot more about the history of the cigar industry in Ybor City.

-Se also anticipate visiting with Bear, who travels around in a mobil humidor to the motorcycle rallies
+We also anticipate visiting with Bayer, who travels around in a mobil humidor to the motorcycle rallies

 We have also heard about other cigar bars that will need to be investigated.